Monica972/Supplementary-code/README.md

 #####################################################################################################################

 THIS DATA PACKAGE ACCOMPANIES:
+Global synthesis reveals that ecosystem degradation poses the primary threat to the world's medicinal animals Short, M., and Darimont, C.

 This data package contains the original dataset as well as R code used to generate figures and analysis.